 The Council has also identified eight Community Outcomes.
-The way in which the Public Health and Safety activity contributes to community outcomes are outlined below:
+The way in which the Public Health and Safety activity contributes to community, outcomes are outlined below:

-- We provide building control services in a professional and timely manner, to ensure building work is safe and in accordance with the New Zealand Building Code. - We provide an environmental health service that in association with other agencies, fosters the responsible sale and consumption of liquor. - We provide an environmental health service that ensures that food provided for sale is safe, free from contamination and prepared in suitable premises. - We provide animal control services to minimize the danger, distress, and nuisance caused by dogs and wandering stock and to ensure all known dogs are recorded and registered - We provide a civil defence and emergency management system that is designed to promote the safety of people and a resilient community in the event that emergencies occur. - We provide maritime administration services to ensure Tasman's harbour waters are safe and accessible and that all known commercial vehicle operators are licensed. - We provide parking control services to facilitate the public's access to urban retailers and services, respond to any misuse of disabled parking, and remove reported abandoned vehicles.
+- We provide building control services in a professional and timely manner, to ensure buildings are safe and healthy by ensuring building work complies with the New Zealand Building Code. - We provide an environmental health service that in association with other agencies fosters the responsible sale and consumption of alcohol. - We provide an environmental health service that ensures that food provided for sale is safe, free from contamination, and prepared in suitable premises.

+- We provide animal control services to minimize the danger, distress, and nuisance caused by dogs and wandering stock and to ensure all known dogs are recorded and registered. - We provide a civil defence and emergency management system that is designed to promote the safety of people and a resilient community in the event that emergencies occur. - We provide maritime administration services to ensure Tasman's harbour waters are safe and accessible and that all known commercial vehicle operators are licensed. - We provide parking control services to facilitate the public's access to urban retailers and services, respond to any misuse of disabled parking, and remove reported abandoned vehicles.